 Traffic was heavy for no good reason and I get on the river by 10:30.
-I go to one of my favorite spots on the Willow, just upstream of the DEC parking spot below DeBruce.
-I walk along the bank popping a streamer and then an emerger pattern into each likely run with no results.
+I go to one of my favorite spots on the Willow, near DeBruce.
+Walking along the bank, popping a streamer and then an emerger pattern into each likely run with no results.
 Upstream I sit and watch for a while, tie on some extra tippet, and work my way through a bunch of potential winners.

-As I sit and ponder my next move I look down to find a visitor on my shirt.
+Sit to ponder my next move, I look down to find a visitor on my shirt.
 A big beautiful brown fly with mottled wings and a cream underbelly.
-From the box in my shirt pocket I select Dennis’ parachute version and move upstream a bit to some virgin water.
+From the box in my shirt pocket I select Dennis Skarka’s parachute version and move upstream a bit to some virgin water.
 I wait.

 A rise but just one.
 One and done as they say.
 After a bit I put the fly over him a few times to no response.
 Then another comes up, across the stream.
 I wait for him to return but he doesn’t.
-I flip the fly over.
-I sit some more and another rise in yet another spot.
+Flip the fly over.
+Sit some more and another rise in yet another spot.
 Same routine.
-I move a bit and repeat.
+Move a bit and repeat.
 I am fishing up to them or across.
 Presenting the fly first comes to mind and I look downstream.
-After a while a rise below.
+After a while, a rise below.
 I feed a Joe Stack down to him and he smashes it.
 Nice fish.
-I sit a while longer and smile to myself.
-I am lucky to have had the one, time to move on.
+I sit a while longer and smile to myself, lucky to have had the one, time to move on.

-On Beaverkill Road I get nostalgic passing sites I have been driving by for my entire life.
+On Beaverkill Road nostalgia set in while passing sites I have been driving by for my entire life.
 They are still working on the covered bridge and there is barely room to park the car with heavy equipment and building materials all over.

-I pull up on the grass and head over to the Bridge Pool.
+Parking on the grass, I head over to the Bridge Pool.
 The stocking truck apparently was here earlier as fish are jumping and feeding all over.
-I hook a few and then shake them off.
+Hook a few and then shake them off.
 One launches himself about 2 feet into the air chasing a caddis, I suspect.
 They are fun but I am looking for more seasoned veterans.

-Downstream, I cross over and head for The Hemlocks.
-I don’t see anything going on but put on an emerger and work the water from near to far.
+Cross over downstream.
+Don’t see anything going on but put on an emerger and work the water from near to far.
 A rise on the other bank gives me hope.
-I move a bit and begin the sectioning process again, near to far.
+Move a bit and begin the sectioning process again, near to far.
 About mid-way across a good fish hits and runs my line.

-I look for a few more and move on down to The Elbow.
+Look for a few more and move on down.
 It is a fun place to fish as the water rushes under the trees and over the rocks in a deep troth.
 I have had luck here before but not today.

-I get on the road and walk to the end of the campsite, crossing over and heading toward Pyramid Rock.
+I get on the road and walk farther downstream, crossing over and heading toward my rock.
 A young fellow is on the other side trying his luck.
 I find my rock and prepare to wait for something to happen.
-(See the story on Pyramid Rock in How to Fly Fish for Trout.)
+(See the story on my rock in How to Fly Fish for Trout.)

 My friend moves down past me as a fish rises.
 It is half way between us.
 He doesn’t see it and I want to call to him but decide to let him find his own fish.
 I wait for a second rise and it comes, as does a third.

-I put on a Sparkle Dun that has worked well here before.
+A Sparkle Dun has worked well here before.
 He likes it and I rip his lip.
 Damn!

-I sit for about 2 hours hoping for a return engagement but it is not to be and, besides a few sporadic rises well out of range, I am blanked.
-I keep looking up for some spinners but when you are between hatches they are hard to come by.
+Sit at this spot for about 2 hours hoping for a return engagement but it is not to be and, besides a few sporadic rises well out of range, I am blanked.
+Keep looking up for some spinners but when you are between hatches they are hard to come by.
 There are some small sulfurs and caddis, but no one seems to care.
 My friend left a while ago.
 I know if I stay until dark I‘ll have a chance, but it’s been a long day and I head for the Motel at 7:30.